nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>CodeableConcept<br>Reference</td>
     <td>Reason for the response.</td>
-<td>This MAY be populated by the CDSS, but not if the status element is populated with the values 'data-required' or 'failure'.</td>
+<td>This MAY be populated by the CDSS, but not if the status element is populated with the value of 'dataRequired'.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">note</code></td>